LiDai0199/FedDistill/README.md

-# Data-Free Knowledge Distillation for Heterogeneous Federated Learning
+# Federated learning and federated distillation in drones
 Modified code from this repo: https://github.com/zhuangdizhu/FedGen/tree/main.
 (Research code that accompanies the paper [Data-Free Knowledge Distillation for Heterogeneous Federated](https://arxiv.org/pdf/2105.10056.pdf))

 It contains implementation of the following algorithms: